Olive Stevenson: Personal life

 Stevenson was a lesbian.
 She described the relationships she did have as "fraught with tension and pain", and this led her to undergo psychoanalysis.

 Her parents were Irish Protestants who had moved to England to escape the discrimination they experienced in the newly created Republic of Ireland.
 As such, their daughter "remained deeply distrustful of Catholicism".
 In her youth she was a Congregationalist but later became agnostic.

 Honours

 In 1994 Queen's Birthday Honours, Stevenson was appointed a Commander of the Order of the British Empire (CBE) "for the development of social services".
 She was made an honorary professor of Kingston University in 2003 and of Hong Kong Polytechnic University in 2004.

 Legacy

-The Olive Stevenson Collection was deposited with Manuscripts and Special Collections at The University of Nottingham in 2014 and includes her own publications, books collected by Professor Olive Stevenson during her career, and materials she used in her research and teaching.
+The Stevenson Collection was deposited with the Manuscripts and Special Collections at The University of Nottingham in 2014 and includes her own publications, books collected by Professor Olive Stevenson during her career, and materials she used in her research and teaching.

 The Centre for Social Work and the Centre for Applied Social Research at the University of Nottingham established the Olive Stevenson Memorial Lecture in 2014.
 The inaugural lecture was delivered by Emeritus Professor June Thoburn and titled 'Using the Heart and the Head in Social Work: Olive Stevenson's Legacy for Today and Tomorrow'.